Difference Between Manual Testing vs Automation Testing

 - Reporting the Results: Testing feedback is critical to the development team.
 It provides a summary of the tests run, skipped, failed and the errors logged with severity.

-- API Testing: This test bypasses the GUI and validates the application behavior in test conditions by using a programming interface.
+- API Testing: This test bypasses the GUI and validates the test conditions’ application behaviour by using a programming interface.

 Head to Head Comparison between Manual Testing vs Automation Testing (Infographics)